ParagVadher/ParagVadher/README.md

 - 👋 Hi, I’m @ParagVadher
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning Django and NodeJS
 - 💞️ I’m looking to collaborate on interactive websites
 - 📫 How to reach me: vadherparag@gmail.com